Institution: DICAR (UNIPV)

-Fundamental laws of continuum mechanics: mass conservation – continuity equation, Reynolds transport theorem, linear momentum conservation, angular momentum conservation, energy conservation.
+Fundamental laws of Continuum Mechanics: mass conservation – continuity equation, Reynolds transport theorem, linear momentum conservation, angular momentum conservation, energy conservation.

-Constitutive equations: Newtonian fluid.
+Constitutive equations: Newtonian fluids.

 Basics of vector and tensor algebra.
-Foundations of mathematical physics.

-- C. Chou & N.J.
-Pagano “Elasticity, tensor, dyadic, and engineering approaches” Dover pub.
+- Chou P.C. & Pagano J. “Elasticity, Tensor, Dyadic, and Engineering Approaches” Dover pub.